Out Side In Therapists

 Children and adults with developmental disabilities such as autism, who are experiencing difficulties with mental and emotional health

-In her free time, Alena enjoys spending time with her many animals, including her horse, Roy who is an off-the-track-thoroughbred rehabilitated by Out Side In’s Thoroughbred Program.
-She also is an avid writer and plans to one day publish a fantasy novel.
+In her free time, Alena enjoys spending time with her many animals and is an avid writer who plans to one day publish a fantasy novel.

 (616) 844-0906